cyrus2281/gitBranchTool/README.md

-  getHome          Get the gitBranchTool's home directory path help             Help about any command list             Lists all branches with their name, alias, and notes rename           Updates the alias for the given branch name resolveAlias     Resolves the branch name from an alias setDefaultBranch Change the default branch, default is main
+  getHome          Get the gitBranchTool's home directory path help             Help about any command list             Lists all branches with their name, alias, and notes removeEntry      Removes a registered branch entry without deleting the branch rename           Updates the alias for the given branch name resolveAlias     Resolves the branch name from an alias setDefaultBranch Change the default branch, default is main